South Lake Pain Institute

 The joint pain and stiffness are leading characteristics of arthritis, which is one of the most frequent causes of disability in adults.
 With holistic medical care from the team at South Lake Pain Institute, you can alleviate the pain with treatment that encompasses lifestyle factors like diet and exercise and a variety of advanced medical options.
-To learn more about pain-relieving treatment for arthritis, call the office in Clermont and Orlando, Florida, or book an appointment online.
+To learn more about pain-relieving treatment for arthritis, call our office in Clermont, Florida, or book an appointment online.

 Arthritis refers to many conditions that all cause joint inflammation.
 The two most common types of arthritis are: